mxashlynn/Yurivania-1/README.md

 # How to Play 🧛‍♀️🏰

 Right now the game is unfinished and cannot be played.
 Once done, the game will be available on Itch.
-Expected delivery date is *November 30th, 2020*.
+Expected delivery date is *December 5th, 2020*.

 # Goals 👭🕸️